 While every student’s situation will vary, all students should really consider taking out a federal loan first, before taking out private loans.
 The federal student loan gives students much more flexibility and stability, through the multiple repayment, reduction, and forgiveness options, and the fixed interest rates.
 Private student loans could be considered riskier, as your interest rate is likely to go up and how you repay the loans is set in a tougher stone.

 While this article has hopefully helped you gain a better understanding of the difference between federal and private student loans, we do have more articles on students loans that can be found on our site.
+Check out and browse our site for any of your other concerns.
 Be sure to use our college match tool to find the best schools for you, and see your personalized net price estimate for each school in the country.